SpaceNetChallenge/BuildingDetectors/fugusuki/readme.md

 confidence are removed.

 Part 3 is a characteristic part of this method.
 Precision was significantly improved by using part 3.
 Part 1 may not be so different from existing or other competitors’ methods.
 Recall was not so good compared with precision.
 Part 2 may be too simple and primitive.
 Source code is included in this repository.
-The code is also hosted in a working Amazon Machine Instance located [here](https://aws.amazon.com/).

 #### Detailed description of the algorithm
 ##### Part 1: Probability prediction by FCN (train[line:138] for training / pred_proc [line:354] for prediction)